demisto/content/Packs/AnsibleLinux/Integrations/AnsibleLinux/README.md

     | Default SSH Port | The default port to use if one is not specified in the commands \`host\` argument. | True |
     | Concurrency Factor | If multiple hosts are specified in a command, how many hosts should be interacted with concurrently. | True |

-4. Click **Test** to validate the URLs, token, and connection.
+## Testing
+This integration does not support testing from the integration management screen.
+Instead it is recommended to use the `!linux-gather-facts`command providing an example `host` as the command argument.
+This command will connect to the specified host with the configured credentials in the integration, and if successful output general information about the host.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### linux-alternatives
 ***
 Manages alternative programs for common commands Further documentation available at https://docs.ansible.com/ansible/2.9/modules/alternatives_module.html

 #### Base Command